hardwario/website/content/projects/dragons-fire.en.md

 ---
 title: Do you have a dragon's fire or an arctic wind in you?
 meta_title: Do you have a dragon's fire or an arctic wind in you?
 meta_description: This is an IoT project which focuses on enhancing your digital skills.
-With the BigClown Starter Kit, you can set up a device to measure the temperature of your breath and that of your friends.
+With the HARDWARIO Starter Kit, you can set up a device to measure the temperature of your breath and that of your friends.
 What do you need to do to win?
 slug: dragons-fire
 draft: false
 date: 2019-08-12
 description: This is an IoT project which focuses on enhancing your digital skills.
-With the BigClown Starter Kit, you can set up a device to measure the temperature of your breath and that of your friends.
+With the HARDWARIO Starter Kit, you can set up a device to measure the temperature of your breath and that of your friends.
 What do you need to do to win?
 tags:
   - The game
 image_preview: /upload/soutez-s-kamarady-o-nejteplejsi-vydech.png